Community Development District (CDD) Fees

 As mentioned previously, a CDD is a special purpose government entity.
 Conversely, an HOA is an organization created and operated by the homeowners that is the governing body of the community.

-CDD fees are paid annually as part of your property taxes, while HOA fees are paid on a scheduled determine by the HOA (e.g., monthly, quarterly, semi-annually, or annually).
+CDD fees are paid annually as part of your property taxes, while HOA fees are paid on a schedule determined by the HOA (e.g., monthly, quarterly, semi-annually, or annually).
 HOA fees are assessed to cover administration expenses, maintenance of common areas, community landscaping, gated community entrances, and more.

 Bottom Line